Pieter is a senior associate in the real estate team.

 Pieter qualified as a solicitor in 2008, joined Russell-Cooke in 2017 and became a senior associate in 2018.

-- Leading a team advising an EU based manufacturing company entering into an agreement for a lease for a new bespoke industrial facility at a docklands site in the UK, conditional upon planning and the construction of the shell and core of the 150,000 square foot facility.
-To include detailed provisions dealing with the co-ordination of the landlord and tenant works and associated risk allocation, together with a "Brexit" break right framed by reference to the potential imposition of increased tariffs and restrictions on the freedom of movement of the client's EU based directors, post Brexit.
+- Leading a cross-departmental team advising an EU based manufacturing company entering into an agreement for a lease for a new bespoke industrial facility at a docklands site in the UK, conditional upon the construction of the shell and core of the 150,000 square foot facility.
+To include detailed provisions dealing with the co-ordination of major landlord and tenant works and associated risk allocation, an ancillary commercial agreement for port/cargo services and a cross-border parent company guarantee.

 - Advising a developer client on the acquisition of a site from liquidators.
 Contracts were exchanged within 4 days of receiving instructions, with completion conditional upon various insolvency related matters.
 Providing subsequent advice on the disposal of the site to a registered housing provider with completion conditional upon the grant of planning for 15 affordable housing units.